elgazzarr/Dope_Paper_Summaries/Neural Differential Equations/Hamiltonian neural networks.md

 ## What is the solution?

-Well, equid the neural network with physical priors.
-Here they lean onto Hamiltonian mechanics, which relates systems coordianties into a scalar function (The hamiltonina, usualy indicate energy or energy-like value).
-The evolution of the systems coordiantes in time can be described as the derivative of the hamiltonian with respect to these coordiantes.
+Well, equip the neural network with physical priors.
+Here they lean onto Hamiltonian mechanics, which relates systems coordianties into a scalar function (The hamiltonian, usualy indicate energy or energy-like value).
+The evolution of the system coordiantes in time can be described as the derivative of the hamiltonian with respect to these coordiantes.

 ## How?